nategreco/CarND-Traffic-Sign-Classifier-Project/writeup/README.md

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.

 Much of the steps have been outlined above, but the most critical were preparing the image and augmenting.
 Initially I used the LeNet model and only normalizing of the image sets and found a maximum accuracy of 92% with the validation set.
 Next, I implemented image sharpening and maximizing contrast, which improved results to 94%.
-Next, I implemented dropout and a exponential decay for learning rate and reached an accuracy of 96.5%, my best, however the results for my test set were not as strong and none of the web images were detected.
+Next, I implemented dropout to discourage overfitting.
+Finally, an exponential decay for learning rate was added to prevent overshooting.
+This allowed the model to reach an accuracy of 96.5%, my best, however the results for my test set were not as strong and none of the web images were detected.
 I attributed this to the tendency of the network to memorize the training and validation sets, so the solution was augmenting the images.
 Augmentation made the biggest improvement and although the final validation set accuracy went back down to 95%, my test set and web samples produced much better results.

 My final model results were:
 * Validation set accuracy of 95%